Insulin and Metabolic Disease

 Type 1 diabetes is when the pancreas can’t make insulin.
 Scientists first used purified insulin harvested from animal pancreas tissue and treated type-1 diabetes in 1921.
 It instantly saved the lives of children and young adults who literally awaited a miracle.
 Back then, type-2 diabetes was extremely rare (as was type-1).
 Clean injectable insulin—all harvested from animal pancreases—was an amazing science triumph.
 Some of these early recipients, children or young adults, lived into their 70s and would self-inject insulin over 60,000 times during their lives.[i]

-• In recent months, I have made several health presentations to high school students.
-About 70-percent of kids know someone with “diabetes.”
-In the 1960’s and 1970’s, when I was a student, few kids wouldn’t know anyone with this metabolic disease
+Roughly 70-percent of today’s HS students know someone with “diabetes.”
+In the 1960’s and 1970’s, very few kids wouldn’t know anyone with this metabolic disease.

 Type-2 diabetes and other metabolic problems often go hand in hand with excess weight and unhealthy SAD eating.
 Uncontrolled blood sugar is the glaring symptom, but not the underlying problem (discussed below):

-High glycemic index foods — like pizza crust, potatoes, rice and bread — are those that get rapidly converted into glucose.
-Digestion and absorption is quickest when the meal lacks fiber.
-Insulin must always rise to accompany rising serum-glucose.
-Fatty foods and animal products will elevate glucose far less, but they are highly caloric.
+High glycemic and high-calorie foods — like pizza crust, potatoes, rice and bread — are those that get rapidly converted into glucose.
+Digestion and the spiking of glucose is most rapid when meals lacks fiber, but insulin must always rise to accompany rising serum-glucose.
+Fatty foods and animal products elevate glucose and insulin far less, but there is a hook.

-Importantly, irrespective of source, the body will convert the calories in excess of daily needs into fat particles.
-These can circulate in the blood stream (triglycerides) and “jam-up” insulin’s proper function in cells (described above).
-So, fat is not only an expanding waistline.
-The same fat interferes with proper cell function — and that’s not all.
+Irrespective of source, the body will convert the calories in excess of daily needs into triglycerides — fat in the blood.
+These circulate in the blood stream and may “jam-up” proper insulin function in cells (described above), and that’s not all.

-The body’s inability to regulate blood sugar is a central factor in diseased arteries — for generations the greatest killers in “western” nations: heart disease, stroke, vascular dementia, peripheral artery disease (amputation, blindness, aneurism), kidney problems, etc. For type-2 diabetic people, the most likely cause of future death is a vascular problem.
+The body’s inability to regulate blood sugar is a central factor in diseased arteries (atherosclerosis) — for generations the greatest killers in “western” nations: heart disease, stroke, vascular dementia, peripheral artery disease (amputation, blindness, aneurism), kidney problems, etc.

 A dysfunction insulin system directly elevates risks for: type-2 diabetes, obesity, heart disease, dementia, auto-immune disease, chronic stress, gut-health problems, cancer, and more.